How do I get the perfect lawn?

 Remove the moss in the autumn by vigorously raking it (scarifying).
 Larger moss infestations may require a scarifier.

 Only water when your grass shows sign of stress or drought.
+In the UK it's rather rare for you water your grass, but in other countries it is common.

 If you're leaving your grass clipping on the lawn & all other conditions are good.
 Apply an organic fertilizer in the spring and again in the autumn (dried seaweed works great!)